 The School has invested in capital assets for equipment in support of the School's educational program.
-Depreciation expenses for capital assets are booked under the Instruction program of the School's operations.
-More information regarding capital assets may be found in Note 4 to the financial statements.
+More information regarding capital assets may be found in Note 5 to the financial statements.
+Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.